Interest rates in the Norwegian money market

 NOWA is comparable with the Norwegian Central Bank’s key policy rate, both when it comes to maturity and the terms of calculation, as a nominal annual rate for the actual number of days in the year ahead.

-The calculation agent for Nibor is Norges Bank (the Norwegian central bank).
+The Nowa rules are adopted by Finance Norway and the calculation agent is Norges Bank (the Norwegian central bank).

 More information about NOWA